nathhB/nbsm/README.md

 ### Machine builder

 A machine builder is used to generate state machines.
-Machine builders are used as an interface between some external state machine description (such as a JSON file) and actual state machines.
+Machine builders are used as interfaces between external state machine descriptions (such as a JSON file) and actual state machines.

 *nbsm* comes with a built-in JSON machine builder.

 #### JSON

 JSON supports is made possible thanks to the [json.h](https://github.com/sheredom/json.h) library.
-In order to use it in your project, you need to grabd the `file.h` header, put it next to the `nbsm.h` header and define the `NBSM_JSON_BUILDER` before including `nbsm.h` (see the [test suite](https://github.com/nathhB/nbsm/blob/main/tests/suite.c) for an example).
+To use it in your project, you need to grab the `file.h` header, put it next to the `nbsm.h` header, and define the `NBSM_JSON_BUILDER` before including `nbsm.h` (see the [test suite](https://github.com/nathhB/nbsm/blob/main/tests/suite.c) for an example).

 ```
 NBSM_MachineBuilder *builder = NBSM_CreateBuilderFromJSON(json);
 NBSM_Machine *m = NBSM_Build(builder);
 ```

-The format of the JSON file is pretty straightforward, simply looking at the [json file](https://github.com/nathhB/nbsm/blob/main/tests/test.json) from the test suite should give you all the information you need.
+The JSON file format is pretty straightforward, simply looking at the [json file](https://github.com/nathhB/nbsm/blob/main/tests/test.json) from the test suite should give you all the information you need.

 ### Pooling

-If you plan on creating a lot of instance of the same state machine, you can use pooling to avoid reallocating memory every time you need to spawn a new state machine.
+If you plan to create many instances of the same state machine, you can use pooling to avoid reallocating memory every time you need to spawn a new state machine.
+A machine pool is associated with a machine builder to create new state machines when the pool capacity has been reached.

 ```
 NBSM_MachineBuilder *builder = NBSM_CreateBuilderFromJSON(json);